wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 ##### Important Notes

 Overly large mutation probabilities can prevent convergence entirely because high-performing parental sets are continuously disrupted.
+However, in practice, values of around 0.5 to 0.7 seem to be okay.

 ---